fabric8-ui/fabric8-ui/README.md

 ## To start

 Run `npm start`.
-This will start the UI with livereload enabled.
+This will start the UI with live reload enabled.
 Then navigate to <http://localhost:3000>.

 ## CSS and Less

 fabric8-ui uses Less for it's stylesheets.
-It also uses the Angular emulation of the shadow dom, so you will normally want to place your styles in the `.component.less` file next to the html and the typescript.
 We write our styles according to our [Code Guidelines](https://fabric8io.github.io/fabric8-ux/code-guidelines).

-If you find yourself wanting to create a shared style that multiple components will use, then we recommend adding it as a mixin to `src/assets/stylesheets/_shared-mixins.less`.
-The mixins are imported in to every `.component.less` file.
-You can then create a real class by doing something like

-    .my-class {
-      @include my-class;
-    }

-The `src/assets/stylesheets/` directory includes a `shared` directory.
-These are shared global styles that we will refactor out in to a shared library at some point.
-Only update these styles if you are making a truly global style, and are going to synchronise your changes across all the various UI projects.
+If you find yourself wanting to create a shared style that multiple components will use, then we recommend adding it to an existing `.less` file in the `src/assets/stylesheets/shared/` directory.
+Only update these styles if you are making a truly global style, and are going to synchronize your changes across all the various UI projects.

+If you only want to make a change to a specific component, do so in that component's `.less` file, according to Angular best practices.

+The file `osio.less` is imported into every component Less file using `@import (reference)`, so all files inside of the `/shared` directory will be used by each component.

 ## Integrations

 fabric8-ui uses rxjs to provide loose coupling between modules (both those in the code base and those integrated via NPM).
 To do this, fabric8-ui makes extensive use of the [Broadcaster](https://github.com/fabric8-ui/ngx-base/blob/master/src/app/broadcaster.service.ts).

 ### Context